tgeles/docs/docs/git-guide/merge.rst

      - merges all commits from the specified branch into the current branch
    * - git rebase master
      - rebase your current branch using master
+   * - git rebase -i master
+     - interactively combines multiple commits into a single commit and rebases from master. ``pick`` the first commit listed, and enter ``squash`` for the rest.
    * - git rebase origin/master
      - rebase your current branch using origin/master
+   * - git rebase -i origin/master
+     - interactively combines multiple commits into a single commit and rebases from origin/master. ``pick`` the first commit listed, and enter ``squash`` for the rest.